Rhytidectomy (Facelift) Scottsdale

 Conveniently Located to Serve Phoenix, Scottsdale, Mesa, and Tempe

-Patients experiencing signs of facial aging can benefit from a rhytidectomy in Scottsdale.
+Patients experiencing signs of facial aging can often benefit from a rhytidectomy in Scottsdale.
 This popular facial procedure can address a number of age-related issues to create a more youthful appearance.

 As time passes by, the skin on our faces and necks starts to loosen and sag.
 Fine lines on the forehead turn into creases and then deeper folds, and the crow’s feet start to form around the corners of the eyes.
 Vertical folds or the dreaded double chin may emerge, and the jawline will turn into jowls.

 While facial aging is something that just comes with time, other factors that contribute to increased aging of the face include personal habits, heredity, sun exposure, sun damage, and gravity.
 As such, it is clear why a rhytidectomy, often referred to as facelift surgery, is now the third most popular facial plastic surgery procedure.

 Facelift surgery can do wonders to enhance your looks and self-confidence while bringing forth a more youthful you.
 If you are considering this procedure for yourself, you need to have knowledge about what is to be expected and how it is done in our Scottsdale facial plastic surgery practice with Dr. David Hecht.

 Positive outcomes from facelift procedures come from a positive rapport between you and your surgeon.
 There needs to be trust that is based on the surgeon’s medical expertise and your realistic expectations as a patient.
 This takes shape before surgery in the consulting stages.
 Your facial plastic surgeon will understand how important this is and will be willing to answer your questions.

 - Is a facelift right for you?